ToolShed

-Land to Learn’s ToolShed offers resources, training, and consulting services to help schools and educators start a garden-based education program.
+Our ToolShed program offers resources, training, and consulting services to help schools and educators start a garden-based education program.
 We provide effective curriculum, gardening support, and guidance in implementing garden-based programming.
+ToolShed is offered in a 3-tiered system depending on your needs.

-• Vegetable of the Month Program Guide: a comprehensive manual for starting a cafeteria program that promotes nutrition my featuring a monthly vegetable
+• Vegetable of the Month Program Guide.
+A comprehensive manual for starting a cafeteria program that promotes nutrition by featuring a monthly vegetable

-• Curriculum: 32 garden-based lesson plans for grades K-5, and 7 lesson plans for grades 6-8
+• Curriculum Plan.
+32 garden-based lesson plans for grades K-5, and 7 lesson plans for grades 6-8

 • The lessons include engaging activities, are based on Experiential Education philosophy, and offer specific suggestions for facilitating democratic learning processes.